uynitsuj/uynitsuj.github.io/_posts/2020-12-08-quadcopter-platform.md

 To summarize this algorithm (Fig 4), first, the quadcopter sets its heading as “forward” (relative to its nose) and takes off.
 Then it moves in the direction of the heading for three seconds (the delay).
 After that, it completes its check of whether or not to land and whether or not to turn.
 If it decides to land, the algorithm is complete.
 Otherwise, it returns to moving in the direction of the new heading for three seconds and loops.

 In the background, we have a collision avoidance protocol that checks if the quadcopter is getting too close to any walls and if so, acts to move it away possibly overriding its movement in the heading direction.
 This algorithm is influenced by the cutoff distance for it to activate and several parameters in the Mission Planner software including the PID control, all of which had to be tuned.
-See Appendix I for the full maze traversal algorithm code.

 ![Fig4]({{ site.url }}/img/Post5/f4.png)
 <div align="center"> <i> Fig 4.
 Maze Algorithm Chart </i> </div>